Mikaleb/Notion-Games-Api/README.md

 ## FAQ

-Please see [here](https://github.com/Mikaleb/Bing-Daily-Notion-cover/wiki/FAQ) for a list of frequently asked questions.
+Please see [here](https://github.com/Mikaleb/Notion-Games-Api/wiki/FAQ) for a list of frequently asked questions.

 ## Licensing

-See the [LICENSE](https://github.com/Mikaleb/Bing-Daily-Notion-cover/blob/main/LICENSE.md) file for licensing information as it pertains to files in this repository.
+See the [LICENSE](https://github.com/Mikaleb/Notion-Games-Api/blob/main/LICENSE.md) file for licensing information as it pertains to files in this repository.

 ## Contribution

-Bing-Daily-Notion-cover is an open-source project and we are very happy to accept community contributions.
-Please refer to Contributing to [Bing-Daily-Notion-cover page](https://github.com/Mikaleb/Bing-Daily-Notion-cover/blob/main/CONTRIBUTING.md) for more details.
+Notion-Games-Api is an open-source project and we are very happy to accept community contributions.
+Please refer to Contributing to [Notion-Games-Api page](https://github.com/Mikaleb/Notion-Games-Api/blob/main/CONTRIBUTING.md) for more details.

-If you run into a bug or miss a feature, please [open an issue](https://github.com/Mikaleb/Bing-Daily-Notion-cover/issues) in this repository.
+If you run into a bug or miss a feature, please [open an issue](https://github.com/Mikaleb/Notion-Games-Api/issues) in this repository.